Zachary Wojtowicz

 When and Why is Persuasion Hard?
 A Computational Complexity Result

-Forthcoming at Proceedings of the AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society, 2024. [link]
+Proceedings of the AAAI/ACM Conference on Artificial Intelligence, Ethics, and Society, 2024. [link]

 Cognition: A Study in Mental Economy